andromaqui/ML_fundamentals/README.md

 Implementation of basic matrix operations, such as addition and multiplication without the standard methods included in the Numpy library.

 ## 03.notebooks_machine-learning-fundamentals_exercise-simple-linear-regression.ipynb
-A few exercises on Linear Regression.
-In these exercises a data set is created and linear regression is applied to it to find the best fit line, which describes the data set.
+Implementation of **Linear Regression** with **Gradient Descent Algorithm**.
+Methods implemented in this module calculate the **Cost** of a linear function and apply the **Grandient Descent Algorithm** in order to find the line that best describes a Data Set, which can be expressed through a linear function.